liefting/liefting.github.io/index.md

 title: About
 ---
 # Bonnie Liefting
 Awesome that you found my first attempt at creating my personal website.
-In the future I'll show off some of my projects here, such as apps, sewing projects and poetry, or I might even start a blog.
+In the future I might show off some of my projects here, such as apps, sewing projects and poetry.
 But for now you can enjoy reading about me and have a look at some of my research projects.

 ## About me
-My spare time activities include, but are not limited to, unicycling, gardening, sewing, programming, painting and learning to play guitar/mandolin.
+My spare time activities include, but are not limited to, [unicycling](https://uniridersodense.dk/), gardening, sewing, programming, painting and learning to play guitar/mandolin.
 I'm interested in science outreach, degrowth, [solarpunk](https://www.e-flux.com/architecture/positions/191258/is-ornamenting-solar-panels-a-crime/) and everything open (as in open source, open science, open education, open library, open access, etc.).
-I also enjoy reading, boardgames, learning new languages,  and last but definitely not least, spending time with my husband, daughter, family and friends.
+I also enjoy reading, boardgames, learning new languages,  and last but definitely not least, spending time with my husband, children, family and friends.

 ## Research
 Until November 2024 I worked as a Research Assistant on the project [Dynamic network modelling of depression: towards personalised treatment targets](https://lundbeckfonden.com/en/dynamic-network-modelling-of-depression-towards-personalised-treatment-targets) with [Maria Semkovska](https://portal.findresearcher.sdu.dk/da/persons/maria-semkovska) at the [Department of Psychology](https://www.sdu.dk/en/om_sdu/institutter_centre/institut_psykologi) at the University of Southern Denmark.